waterholeforum/docs/extending.md

 ## Next Steps

-Using extenders in service providers, it's easy to achieve a whole range of things within Waterhole.
-You can:
+Using extenders in service providers, you can achieve a whole range of things within Waterhole:

 -   Add [Actions](./actions.md) to the context menus of posts, comments, and other objects.
 -   Add pages and widgets to the [Control Panel](./cp.md).